-Another logging architecture utilizes a sidecar container that runs a logging agent (e.g. Fluentd).
+Another option for cluster-level logging utilizes a sidecar container that runs a logging agent (e.g. Fluentd).
 In this architecture, the logging agent is configured to pick up logs from a containerized application running in the same pod and push those logs to an external logging backend or repository like Amazon S3.
 This solution is fairly popular, but it does have drawbacks that include increased pod resource consumption and the inability to access these application logs via the Kubernetes command line.

-Kubernetes logging architecture featuring a sidecar container that runs a logging agent, captures logs from a containerized app in the same pod, and pushes those log files to a logging backend.
+A Kubernetes logging architecture featuring a sidecar container that runs a logging agent, captures logs from a containerized app in the same pod, and pushes those log files to a logging backend.